Kunjar01/insects-generation/README.md

 This repository contains the code for the paper [ECOGEN: Bird Sounds Generation using Deep Learning](https://doi.org/10.1111/2041-210X.14239).
 The paper proposes a novel method for generating bird sounds using deep learning by leveraging VQ-VAE2 network architecture.
 The proposed method is able to generate bird sounds that aims to increase the dataset size for bird sound classification tasks.
+In this repo, the code was adapted to do the same for insect sounds.

 ## Dataset
-The dataset used in this paper is the Xeno-Canto dataset from Kaggle.
-The dataset can be downloaded from [Part 1](https://www.kaggle.com/rohanrao/xeno-canto-bird-recordings-extended-a-m) and [Part 2](https://www.kaggle.com/rohanrao/xeno-canto-bird-recordings-extended-n-z).
+The dataset used in this project is [InsectSet66](https://zenodo.org/records/8252141) (Faiß, M. 2023)

 ## Model Checkpoint
-MOdel checkpoints can be found in the [OSF Link](https://doi.org/10.17605/OSF.IO/YQDJ9) folder.
+A trained model can be found in the folder trained_models.

 ## Requirements
 The code is tested on Python 3.7.7 and PyTorch 1.13.1.
 The required packages can be installed using the following command:
 ```